osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 #### This repo contains setup guides for Windows and Linux users who want to program and debug STM32s using Vi/Vim, OpenOCD, STLink, and the Arm GNU Toolchain.

 ## Required Downloads:
-Download the Arm GNU Toolchain: get one of the x86_64 Linux hosted cross toolchain if your WSL instance is running Ubuntu on an x86 cpu (default).
+Download the Arm GNU Toolchain: get one of the x86_64 Linux hosted cross toolchain if your WSL instance is running Ubuntu on an x86 cpu.
 Because we are compiling to a 32-bit STM32 mcu, get this: `arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi.tar.xz`; should be a .tar.xz file
+NOTE: Get a different one if your computer is not running either x86 64-bit architecture or x64 architecture.
 [Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads)

 Download OpenOCD: get a linux .tar.gz file that matches your system's architechture.